22 December 2012 Fenton Zawiya, Michigan

 Fas’al bihi khabeera.

 Ask (from) who is expert.
 (Surat al-Furqaan, 25:59)

-You cannot ask just anyone as not everyone is an expert.
+You cannot ask just anyone, as not everyone is an expert.
 You might ask someone and get an answer, but if he is not an expert his answer will not bring a change.
-Holy Qur'an needs one who is expert in Holy Qur'an, which means those whom Allah protected and called ‘awliyaullah:’
+Holy Qur'an needs one who is an expert, those whom Allah protected and called ‘awliyaullah’.

 أَلا إِنَّ أَوْلِيَاء اللّهِ لاَ خَوْفٌ عَلَيْهِمْ وَلاَ هُمْ يَحْزَنُونَ الَّذِينَ آمَنُواْ وَكَانُواْ يَتَّقُونَ